 Multiposition rotary switches are an essential part of the control system in many aircraft cockpits.

-This type of switches is used mainly when you need to control one parameter that has more than two states, for example select one mode for radio equipment (e.g. transponder mode switch), set map range, select navigation source from several ones.
+This type of switches is used mainly when you need to control one parameter that has more than two states, for example select one mode for radio equipment (e.g. transponder mode switch), set map range, select navigation source.
 Also such control actuators as flaps lever may be considered a multiposition switch.

 A rotary switch consists of a disc contactor (connected to pole terminal) operated by rotation of the spindle, and several contacts (connected to throw terminals) arranged in a circle along the contactor path.
 While you rotare an actuator (knob, handle), the "pole" disc connects to the "throw" contacts one by one.